Octarines/FoundryHourglass/README.md

 + **Display time as text?** - Indicates whether you wish to display the remaining time as a text overlay on the hourglass.
 + **End message** - Text to be displayed as an overlay on the hourglass after the duration has passed.
 + **End sound** - Sound to be played to all players after the duration has passed (more details below).
-+ **Close after duration?** - Indicates whether you wish the timer window to automatically close (for all users) after the duration has passed.
++ **Close after duration?** - Whether you wish the timer window to automatically close (for all users) after the duration has passed.
++ **Sync with Foundry pause?** - Whether the timer should pause/resume when you pause/resume your Foundry game session (e.g. with space bar)

 ## Usage